nathanwoulfe/Plumber-2/EULA.md

 If you, the Client, chose to do the wrong thing, the Vendor is wholly indemnified against any claims, costs, expenses, damages and so forth, that may arise from the Client misusing the Product.

-Failure to enforce, or delaying the enforcement the Licence does not constitute waiving of the Vendor’s sole rights to enforce the terms of the Licence.
+Failure to enforce, or delaying the enforcement the Licence does not constitute waiving of the Vendor's sole rights to enforce the terms of the Licence.

 ## Termination